-We used a 5% biodegradable liquid version of rotenone to target age-0 Largemouth Bass.
+Summer rotenone application.—We used 5% biodegradable liquid rotenone to target age-0 Largemouth Bass.
 Juvenile Largemouth Bass recruit to littoral areas of impoundments after dispersing from male-guarded fry schools in May (Kramer and Smith 1960; Jackson and Noble 1995), at which time they are highly vulnerable to shoreline rotenone application (McHugh 1990).
 Treatment impoundments received rotenone in 2017 only, in 2018 only, or both years (Table 1).
-The first application was in May, with a follow-up application approximately 21 days later to ensure progeny of spawningwe did not miss late spawners.
+The first application was in May, with a follow-up application approximately 21 days later to ensure that progeny of late-spawning fish were not missed.
 We applied liquid rotenone with a boat, two 151-L tanks, and standard safety gear (e.g., nitrile gloves, eye protection, respirator, hazmat suit).
-One tank connected to a surface spray wand (210,920 kg/m2) and the other to a multiport subsurface injector composed of a 1.5-m section of chlorinated polyvinyl chloride with five evenly spaced ports (2 mm diameter) connected to a 3.5 m fiberglass pole.
+We connected one tank to a surface spray wand (210,920 kg/m2) and the other to a multiport subsurface injector composed of a 1.5-m section of chlorinated polyvinyl chloride with five evenly spaced ports (2 mm diameter) fixed to a 3.5 m fiberglass pole.
 Together, the surface spray wand and subsurface injector created a sediment-to-surface curtain of rotenone along the shoreline.
 We held the subsurface injector 3–5 m off the shoreline and sprayed the surface application simultaneously between the subsurface injector and shoreline.
 We made a single pass around the perimeter of each treatment impoundment, applying 0.5 L rotenone per 90 m of shoreline.

-[B]Summer Seine Hauls

-We seined each impoundment using a 4.5 X 1.8-m seine net with 3.2-mm knotless mesh at 15 randomly selected sites within accessible areas of each impoundment.
-Seining was conducted on five occasions at each impoundment throughout each summer, beginning in May and ending in July.
-Four occasions were before/after samples associated with each rotenone application, and the fifth sample was a mid-summer follow-up.
+Summer seining.—We seined each impoundment using a 4.5 X 1.8-m seine net with 3.2-mm knotless mesh at 15 randomly selected sites.
+In summer 2017 and 2018, we seined each impoundment on five occasions , beginning in May and ending in July.
+Four occasions were immediately before/after rotenone application, and the fifth sample was a mid-summer follow-up.
 On days 1 and 21, we seined treatment impoundments at sunrise (i.e., immediately before rotenone application) and the paired control impoundments immediately after we treated the treatment impoundment.
-The day after each rotenone application (days 2 and 22), we seined in the treatment and control impoundments at a similar time of day as the pre-application samples to minimize any daytime effect on seine catches.
-An additional seine haul sample was conducted at each impoundment at the same time of day as before on day 42 to compare catches over time.
-We marked seine sites with a Garmin eTrex 20x global positioning system (GPS) to ensure that the same sites were sampled consistently over time.
-We recorded age-0 Largemouth Bass total lengths and placed Bluegill into 25-mm length bins after the first length bin of 12.5 mm (0–12.5, 12.6–37.5, 37.6–62.5, etc.) and counted.
+The day after each rotenone application (days 2 and 22), we seined in the treatment and control impoundments at similar times of day as the pre-application samples to minimize time-of-day effects on seine catches.
+On day 42, an additional seine sample was conducted at each impoundment at the same time of day as before to compare catches over time.
+We marked seine sites with a Garmin eTrex 20x global positioning system to ensure that the same sites were sampled consistently over time.
+We recorded age-0 Largemouth Bass total lengths and enumerated Bluegill in length bins (0–12.5mm 12.6–37.5mm, 37.6–62.5mm, etc.).